BaseMax/HackerNewsDesktop/README.md

 ## Team

-A old project about 2 years ago.
+An old project about 2 years ago.

 - SeedPuller
 - Max Base